-Elderberries drip from the trees, Sloes are ripening on the Blackthorn, and the brambles are slowly turning their fruits into the sweet, tasty, purple and black berries that will fill the birds over the coming months (and my daughter), and it is a great time to get out onto the patch.
+Elderberries drip from the trees.
+Sloes are ripening on the Blackthorn.
+The brambles are slowly turning their fruits into the sweet, tasty, purple and black, berries that will fill the birds over the coming months.
+And my daughter!
+It is a great time to get out onto the patch.

 With the autumn crossover we are still in a season where the large Dragonflies zip about the air, Butterflies are still fluttering among the grasses and bushes, yet bird migration is just starting to kick into gear a little.